 Projects and companies that use Python are encouraged to incorporate the Python logo on their websites, brochures, packaging, and elsewhere to indicate suitability for use with Python or implementation in Python.
-Use of the "two snakes" logo element alone, without the accompanying wordmark is permitted on the same terms as the combined logo.
+Use of the "two snakes" logo element alone (the logo device), without the accompanying wordmark is permitted on the same terms as the combined logo.

 Currently, the following larger sized and vector variants of the logo are available:

 - PNG format -- the original master which should open as a vector image in Adobe Fireworks

 - PNG format (flattened)

 - SVG format (generic SVG export from Inkscape)

 - SVG format (Inkscape-specific SVG)

 - PNG format (269 × 326) of only "two snakes"

 The font used in the logo is called "Flux Regular".
 The PSF owns a copy but we cannot distribute it, except for work on the PSF's behalf.

 The official Python Powered logo is available in two forms, wide and tall: